-In order to provide these close impact comparisons, we augment the IO table for England, the construction of which is described in Hermannsson et al (2010b), so that each individual London HEI is separately identified as a sector, with its own row and column.
+In order to provide these close impact comparisons, we augment the officially produced IO table for Wales so that each individual Welsh HEI is separately identified as a sector, with its own row and column.
 We then adopt an IO accounting approach and undertake various attribution analyses.
 While the results can be interpreted in terms of a conventional IO impact model, the approach does not require this and is not subject to the restrictive assumptions of IO modelling per se, though it continues to reflect the key distinction between exogenous and endogenous components of expenditures.